joekrill/silverbullet-treeview/README.md

 ## Configuration

-This plug can be configured using the `SETTINGS` page:
+This plug can be configured using the `SETTINGS` page (default values shown):

 ```yaml
 treeview: